 The Company's borrowing arrangements have a number of covenants and restrictions that, among other things, require the Company to comply with certain financial and other covenants.
-These covenants require the Company to maintain specified financial ratios and satisfy certain financial condition tests, including minimum net worth and fixed charge coverage ratios.
+These covenants require the Company to maintain specified financial ratios and satisfy certain financial condition tests.
 The covenants also limit the Company's ability to incur additional debt, make or forgive intercompany loans, pay dividends and make other types of distributions, make certain acquisitions, repurchase the Company's stock, create liens, cancel debt owed to the Company, enter into agreements with affiliates, modify the nature of the Company's business, enter into sale-leaseback transactions, make certain investments, enter into new real estate leases, transfer and sell assets, cancel or terminate any material contracts and merge or consolidate.
-As of February 29, 2016, the Company was in compliance with all material covenants for the above arrangements.
+As of August 31, 2016, the Company was in compliance with all material covenants for the above arrangements.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS---(continued) For the three months ended February 29, 2016 and February 28, 2015
+$NOTES\ TO\ CONSOLIDATED\ FINANCIAL\ STATEMENTS---(continued)$

-(currency and share amounts in thousands, except per share amounts) (unaudited)
+For the three and nine months ended August 31, 2016 and 2015 (currency and share amounts in thousands, except per share amounts) (unaudited)

-NOTE 10-EARNINGS PER COMMON SHARE:
+NOTE 11-EARNINGS PER COMMON SHARE: